RoulaNtinou/Excel/README.md

 - - - -

 ### Data Presentation

-The Dataset has 6 tables, with 10.281 customers, 24 stores in three countries and 1560 products.\
+> * The Dataset has 6 tables, with 10.281 customers, 24 stores in three countries and 1560 products.\
-The transactions were processed from 1/1/1997 until 31/12/1998.\
+> * The transactions were processed from 1/1/1997 until 31/12/1998.\
-Data Cleaning is done by importing the dataset with Power Query and Transform the data.\
+> * Data Cleaning is done by importing the dataset with Power Query and Transform the data.\
-Follows the Power Query Diagram View with primary and foreign keys.

 #### Diagram View

-  > * After importing the data with Power Query, we Transform the data(checking: data types, headers names, text-columns adjustments,dates-column format)/
+  > * After importing the data with Power Query, we Transform the data(checking: data types, headers names, text-columns adjustments,dates-column format)\
   > and finally we Load the data to the Data Model.
   >
   > * Organize the tables in a relational database based on primary and foreign keys, by creating table relationships.